rust-lang/rust-forge/src/policies/llm-usage.md

     - ℹ️ This does not apply to private use of an LLM for reviews; see ✅ above.
     - 💡 See the [dev-guide][llm-guidance] for additional suggestions.

-## Experiment: LLM-created code changes
+## Experiment: LLM-created code changes intended for review

 We leave space open to experiment with LLMs to inform future policies.
 This experiment is meant to inform future non-experimental policy, not to serve as the perpetual LLM usage policy.